AnonymousLiarOnceCame/ALOC-Hack-Tools/README.md

 This is a non - mainstream hacker tool for ALOC.

-Welcome you to provide new ideas or suggestions for improvement.
+Welcome you to provide new ideas or suggestions for the improvement.

-Some programs are copied from the Internet, and if they are not authorized, please send mail to KedorLink@outlook.com.
+Some programs are copied from the Internet...so if they are not authorized, please send mails to KedorLink@outlook.com.

 In addition, do not take advantage of their unauthorized access to other people's systems.